 You will also need to keep in mind your companies' current abilities and avoid over-buying.
 There is no sense in purchasing the fastest, newest labeling machine on the market if the rest of your production process is not fast enough to keep up with it.
 Instead, focus on finding a labeling machine that will meet your current needs and leaves plenty of room for you to scale up progressively, but won't put a strain on your operation financially.

-The best labeling equipment is the kind that helps you reach your goals while maintaining a high return on investment.
+The best labeling system is the kind that helps you reach your goals while maintaining a high return on investment.
 If your new machine is compatible with your assembly line and is able to immediately help you ramp up your labeling operation to see returns, you will continue to see positive results.
-Shop around and compare prices before committing to a purchase, and avoid burdening yourself with equipment that is too big or expensive for your needs.
+Shop around and compare prices before committing to a purchase, and avoid burdening yourself with a system that is too big or expensive for your needs.